nataliesstewart/nataliesstewart.github.io/_posts/2020-08-21-the-l-pieces-2.md

 Doubling this individually across each pair of faces yields a link in a thickened torus;
 if this link is hyperbolic, we say that the square tangle is *hyperbolic.*

-Two square tangles with the same number of endpoints on opposing edges have a clear notion of *vertical* or *horizontal* composition done by gluin, depending on which edges are being glued together.
+Two square tangles with the same number of endpoints on opposing edges have a clear notion of *vertical* or *horizontal* composition done by gluing, depending on which edges are being glued together.

 It's a consequence of the main theorem of the forthcoming paper that a link which subdivides into a hyperbolic square tangle is hyperbolic, and a square tangle which decomposes into two hyperbolic square tangles is hyperbolic.
 There are lower bounds on volumes going along with that, but we won't worry too much.